syncfusion-content/javascript-docs/js/Dialog/Concepts-and-Features/Behavior-Settings.md

 2. The output for Dialog control when “allowDraggable” is “true” is as follows.

-{% include image.html url="/js/Dialog/Concepts-and-Features/Behavior-Settings_images/Behavior-Settings_img2.png" Caption="Dialog with "allowDraggable"                                                                  "%}
+{% include image.html url="/js/Dialog/Concepts-and-Features/Behavior-Settings_images/Behavior-Settings_img2.png" Caption="Dialog with allowDraggable"%}

 ## Close Icon ToolTip Support